-Indirect simulation from $p(\bm{x}_{0})$ via the reverse process is possible by replacing the score function in \eqref{eqn:reverseevolution} with an accurate surrogate $\bm{s}_{\bm{\phi}}(\bm{x}_{t},t)$ -- a neural network with trainable parameters $\bm{\phi}$ in this case.
-One way to ensure the surrogate sufficiently approximates the score function for all $\bm{x}_{t}\in \mathbb{R}^{\abs{\mathcal{S}}}$ and $t\in [0,T]$ is by score matching--which involves solving the following minimization problem \citep{Song2021}:

-where $\lambda:[0,T]\to \mathbb{R}^{+}$ is a time-varying weighting function, and where the loss function includes an expectation over time to ensure the surrogate $\bm{s}_{\bm{\phi}}(\bm{x}_{t},\cdot)$ learns the score function for any $t \in (0, T)$ in the reverse SDE.
-For completeness, we provide in Supplementary Materials~\ref{supp:supplossfunction} a proof of the second equality in \eqref{eqn:unconditionalsdelossfunction} derived from that in \citet{Vincent2011}.
+Indirect simulation from $p(\bm{x}_{0})$ via the reverse process is possible by replacing the score function in \eqref{eqn:reverseevolution} with an accurate surrogate $\bm{s}_{\bm{\phi}}(\bm{x}_{t},t)$---a neural network with trainable parameters $\bm{\phi}$ in this case.
+One way to ensure the surrogate sufficiently approximates the score function for all $\bm{x}_{t}\in \mathbb{R}^{\abs{\mathcal{S}}}$ and $t\in [0,T]$ is by score matching, which involves solving the following minimization problem \citep{Song2021}: where $\lambda:[0,T]\to \mathbb{R}^{+}$ is a time-varying weighting function, and the loss function includes an expectation over time to ensure the surrogate $\bm{s}_{\bm{\phi}}(\bm{x}_{t},\cdot)$ learns the score function for any $t \in (0, T)$ in the reverse SDE.
+For completeness, we provide in the Supplementary Material, Section~\ref{supp:supplossfunction}, a proof of the second equality in \eqref{eqn:unconditionalsdelossfunction} derived from that in \citet{Vincent2011}.